Berkeleytime Scheduler

 PROBLEM

-Class scheduling was convoluted because there was a lack of easy-to-use and centralized schedule planning tools.
+Class scheduling was convoluted because there was a lack of centralized tools.

-A user survey of 100 participants revealed high interest in a scheduling tool offered by Berkeleytime, as a way to minimize the cognitive load students had to deal with when scheduling next semester’s classes.
+A user survey of 100 participants revealed high interest in a scheduling tool by Berkeleytime, to address common inconveniences while planning next semester’s classes.

 “More schedule planning support, anything to prevent me from having to open three different tabs.”